 8. Don’t forget to implement SEO

 Even in your Facebook posts, including trending keywords and hashtags to ensure your social channels are popping up on the first page of Google.

 9. Provide value

 Nothing is free, we all know it, and your fans know it.
 While they subscribed to you because they used your service once, or bought your product, you need more than just status updates or wall posts.
-Not only to maintain your fan base, but also to grow your numbers.
+Not only to maintain your fan base but also to grow your numbers.

-Always remember to keep your target audience in mind: what are their interests, how many times will they use your products/services, what other complimentary products/services will they need, what other products do they like?
+Always remember to keep your target audience in mind: what are their interests, how many times will they use your products/services, what other complementary products/services will they need, what other products do they like?
 Use this as another connection point, to get them re-engaged, and sharing with their friends.

 So you have the basics down, but now it’s time to clean up your existing strategies and feeds a bit.
 This social media spring cleaning checklist will have your social channels looking fresh in no time.